Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ### Things to NEVER forget (from personal experience)

+* If using Pokereader instead of Pcalc, frame advances require 1 `Select` press instead of 2.
 * After finding the desired TinyMT index, don't forget to refresh the MT seed a few times in case you are looking for a nice spread.
 * When you have found your spot, make sure that your current step counter value is 19 (red marked) before entering the bag.
 * If you have used Pokemon Amie, make sure it is turned off when entering the bag.
 If it remains in queue, it will start advancing again like crazy when exiting.